raupy/ctan-http-checker/README.md

 # ctan_checker_http

-Start the jar file in the project directory with two arguments:
+Start the jar file in the project directory with one argument:

-- the first is the path where you want to save the master and mirror directories
+- the path where you want to save the master and mirror directories
-- the second is the path to the project's src directory

 Example:

-java -jar jarfile.jar C:\Users\Lilli\eclipse-workspace\LaTexCrawler\repo C:\Users\Lilli\git\ctan_checker_http\src
+java -jar jarfile.jar C:\Users\Lilli\eclipse-workspace\LaTexCrawler\repo